ewanp2025/XpressiveTools/README.md

 **Usage**

-Select a Mode: Use the top tabs to choose your sound design environment (e.g., Bessel FM for pads, Drum Architect for percussion).
+Select a Mode: Use the top tabs to choose your sound design environment (e.g., Bessel FM).

 Configure Parameters: Adjust sliders and drop-downs to shape the sound.

 Generate: Click the "Generate" button to produce the mathematical expression.

-Export: Use the Copy Clipboard function to take the generated string and paste it directly into your Xpressive engine environment.
+Export: Use the Copy Clipboard function to take the generated string and paste it directly into your Xpressive engine environment in O1.

+For Drum Generator generate the .xpf file and save it to your instruments folder.
+Drum generator workss differently so that it can control the instrument filters external to the expression (as I have had limited success with FIR with last(n).

 **License**